 Forgiveness is the ability to relinquish the pervasive bitterness of soul-binding hatred in order to absolve the spirit.
 In many ways, it is the death […]

-Editor’s note: This is the first article in a series by the presidents of Mennonite Church USA colleges and seminaries.
-The next six articles, one by each president, will be posted every two weeks.
-The entire series will be available at themennonite.org/mhea.
+Editor’s note: This is the first article in a seven-part series by the presidents of Mennonite Church USA higher education institutions.
+From March to May an article by each president will be posted every two weeks.
+The entire series is available at themennonite.org/mhea.
 Sign up for our TMail newsletter and follow us on Facebook to receive the articles.

 Greetings, readers.
 We welcome you to a new dynamic association of six institutions of higher education of the Mennonite Church USA.
 We are the MHEA—the Mennonite Higher Education Association.
 As the presidents of these Mennonite Church USA schools, we have begun to meet regularly for collegial support and institutional collaboration.
 We are staffed by Mennonite Education Agency.

 One of our keen desires is to enhance the depth and richness of communication (frequency, variety of contexts, platforms and conversation partners) between the church and Mennonite higher education.
 To that end, we are collaborating with The Mennonite to produce a series of essays to introduce ourselves to you and speak to what compels us about our shared vision.
 The essays will appear at themennonite.org/mhea.

 Between now and MennoCon19, the MC USA convention in Kansas City, Mo., each of us will share about our journey to the particular beloved institution we now lead and articulate what makes us eager to serve our church school and the wider denomination.